How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Simply mentioning the words “Japanese TV” to most people conjures up humorous images of game shows where contestants are subjected to sometimes humiliating or downright painful stunts.

-While it’s true there’s no shortage of this kind of inane TV fare, in reality, there are all sorts of programming on Japanese TV everyone can enjoy.
+While it’s true there’s no shortage of this kind of inane TV fare, there are all sorts of programming on Japanese TV that everyone can enjoy.

 Let’s take a look at a few tips for choosing the right Japanese TV shows to watch and learn from.